uw-cmg/MAST-ML/docs/source/2_mastml_tutorial.rst

 MAST-ML tutorial
 ******************************************************************

-The tutorial file for MAST-ML is available for download here :download:`MASTMLtutorial <MASTMLtutorial.pdf>`
+The tutorial file for MAST-ML is available for download here: :download:`MASTMLtutorial <MASTMLtutorial.pdf>`